authlete/authlete-python/README.md

 The following code simulates "Authorization Code Flow".
 Replace `CLIENT_ID`, `SERVICE_API_KEY` and `SERVICE_API_SECRET` in the code with your own properly.

-If you're using an execution environment that supports environment variables (e.g., Docker Compose), set the variables as documented in the section next to the examples.

 The code assumes that the client type of the client application is 'public' (otherwise client authentication would be required at the token endpoint) and the number of registered redirect URIs is one (otherwise `redirect_uri` request